 Papua New Guinea

 Rwanda, the newest member joined in 2009, despite having no direct link to Britain.
-The Gambia left the Commonwealth in 2013, Zimbabwe withdrew in 2003 and Fiji is currently suspended.
+The Gambia left the Commonwealth in 2013, Zimbabwe withdrew in 2003.

 The Commonwealth is an association of governments and peoples, built around shared language, institutions, challenges, aspirations and values.
 Unlike most other international associations, the Commonwealth works on a consensus model and membership is voluntary, predicated primarily on a country’s commitment to upholding shared values and principles, including the protection and promotion of human rights, democracy and the rule of law.